TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          (1 / 2 / 3 /...)

    Data type
-         :ref:`menuObj <data-type-menuobj>`
+         :ref:`menu object <data-type-menuobj>`

    Description
-         **Required!**

-         Defines which menuObj that should render the menu items on the various levels.

-         1 is the first level, 2 is the second level, 3 is the third level, 4 is ....
+         For every menu level, that should be rendered, an according entry must exist.
+It defines the menu object that should render the menu items on the according level.
+1 is the first level, 2 is the second level, 3 is the third level and so on.

+         **The property "1" is required!**

+         The entry 1 for the first level always must exist.
+All other levels only will be generated when they are configured.

          **Example:** ::

             temp.sidemenu = HMENU
             temp.sidemenu.1 = GMENU
+            temp.sidemenu.1 {
+              # Configuration of that GMENU here...
+            }
+            temp.sidemenu.2 = TMENU
+            temp.sidemenu.2 {
+              # Configuration of that TMENU here...
+            }
+            temp.sidemenu.3 = TMENU
+            temp.sidemenu.3 {
+              # Configuration of that TMENU here...
+            }

+         This creates a menu with up to three levels: The first level being a GMENU, the second and third level being TMENUs.

+         TYPO3 offers :ref:`a variety of menu objects <menu-objects>`.

    Default
          (no menu)